FreshMutroom/Forest-Ninja/README.md

 # Forest-Ninja
-A very barebone sidescrolling game
+A very barebone sidescrolling game.

+Credit to RealTutsGML (https://www.youtube.com/user/RealTutsGML) for the helpful videos.